-We have also worked hard to implement improvements in our financial management controls and information, and these factors have been instrumental in navigating the uncertainties the global environment provided.
-It has been a significant achievement to finish the year on budget under difficult external conditions.
+In addition, we have worked hard to implement improvements in our financial management controls and information, and these factors have been instrumental in navigating the uncertainties that the global environment provided.
+It has been a significant achievement to finish the year ahead of our budget forecast under difficult external conditions.